Understanding The Basics Of Zone & Man Coverage In Football

 According to Pro Football Focus, the Chicago Bears ran this significantly more than any other team in the NFL, with their usage topping the Rams in second place.
 Note that these teams only used this scheme in under 20% of their snaps.

 Playing man or zone coverage is completely up to the coach.
-There are advantages and disadvantages of all coverage.
+There are advantages and disadvantages to all coverages.
 We recommend choosing the coverage that best fits the team you’re going to play.